neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ### How to write HTML

-- [ ] every piece of content in a HTML document is placed inside of an `HTML element`
+- [ ] `HTML element`: every piece of content in a HTML document is placed inside of an HTML element
-- [ ] the elements are written in form of `HTML tags`, meaning surrounded by `<>` and `</>`
+- [ ] `HTML tags`: the elements are written in form of HTML tags, meaning surrounded by `<>` and `</>`
-- [ ] some HTML elements need additional information in order to work properly.
-This information is given by `HTML attributes`
+- [ ] `HTML attributes`: some HTML elements need additional information in order to work properly.
+      This information is given by HTML attributes
-- [ ] There are attributes that are specific to some HTML elements, for example `src', which only makes sense if a resource is supposed to be embedded into the webpage (for example images or videos)
+- [ ] `local attributes`: There are attributes that are specific to some HTML elements, for example `src', which only makes sense if a resource is supposed to be embedded into the webpage (e.g. images or videos)
+- [ ] `global attributes`: There are also attributes that can be added to any kind of element. (e.g. class, id, style, hidden)

 > Your explanation in excalidraw could look like this: